algolia/instantsearch/packages/instantsearch-specs/content/widgets/hierarchical-menu.md

     description: array or function to sort the results by
   - name: transformItems
     description: Function which receives the items, which will be called before displaying them.
 Should return a new array with the same shape as the original array.
 Useful for mapping over the items to transform, remove or reorder them
+translations:
+  - name: showMoreButtonText
+    default: '({ isShowingMore }) => isShowingMore ?
+"Show less" : "Show more"'
+    description: The text for the “Show more” button.
 ---